firelegacy0/AWS-Hybrid-Vehicle-Ticket-System/README.md

 ## Use-Case Flow
 - A vehicle license plate image is sent to S3 Bucket
-- A Lambda Function (PlateReaderFunction) processes the image and check if it's California plate or not, then extracts the information
+- First Lambda Function (PlateReaderFunction) processes the image and check if it's California plate or not, then extracts the information
-- Information is sent to an SQS DownwardQueue
+- Information is sent to a SQS DownwardQueue
-- A Windows Worker Service (DMVService) is constantly running in background that polls the DownwardQueue for new incoming messages
+- A Windows Worker Service (DMVService) is constantly running in background in a machine that polls the DownwardQueue for new incoming messages
-- DMVService queries the local database XML file for vehicle information, then sends it to an SQS UpwardQueue
+- DMVService queries the local database XML file for vehicle information, then sends it to a SQS UpwardQueue
-- A Lambda Function (TicketProcessingFunction) processes information from UpwardQueue, formulates the final message and notify user via AWS SES
+- Second Lambda Function (TicketProcessingFunction) processes information from UpwardQueue, formulates the final message and notify user's email via AWS SES

 ##### Note: License Plates and Vehicle Owners used are fictional